 INTERNAL MECHANICS – HOW IT WORKS

 When you eat food, you give the body relatively large amounts of energy in a short period of time.
 Part of this energy is burnt, and some is stored in the form of fat for further use.
 In our body, there are two main energy storage facilities the excess calories, eaten during the day, are sent to: fat and glycogen.
-First of all, the organism uses glucose (your buns and sweets), which is in the blood after eating.
-When all the reserves of glucose are exhausted, the organism uses glycogen.
-When all the reserves of glycogen are exhausted, the organism uses fat.
+First of all, the body utilizes glucose (your buns and sweets), which is in the blood after eating.
+When all the reserves of glucose are exhausted, the body uses glycogen.
+When all the reserves of glycogen are exhausted, the body uses fat.
 Immediately after eating, fat burning does not occur, because the body is in the regime of retaining fat deposits.
 The reason for this is simple: why should the body burn fat for energy production, if you have provided that energy in the required quantity (and even more) in your recent meal?
 The metabolic state, in which energy is extracted from glucose in the blood (the source of which is the just eaten food), and the excess is deposited as fat, is called glycolysis (carbohydrates breakdown).

 The same facts but looking at the clock